f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/230.png

-`f)` Get User Membership to F5 Cloud Services accounts
+`g)` Get User Membership to F5 Cloud Services accounts

 In Postman, send the **Get User Membership (optional)** request which returns info on your user’s access to Cloud Services accounts.